SSIIRRPP/react-animation-stepper/react-animation-stepper/README.md

       config: {
         style: {
           animationName: "some-animation-defined-in-css-file",
-          // extra styles property to apply to your conmponent
+          // extra style properties to apply to your component
           opacity: 0,
         },
         classes: ["some-css-class-defined-in-css-file"],